 Then there’s the Lainzer Wildlife Park, which we’ll talk about in just a little bit…

 2. Lainzer Tiergarten (Lainzer Wildlife Park)

 I get it, you went to Wienerwald, got a taste of nature and you’re hungry for more.

-Well, dauntless traveler, keep on exploring that there forest, because tame deer and await at this beautiful conservation site.
+Well, dauntless travelers, keep on exploring their forest, because tame deer await at this beautiful conservation site.

 Don’t forget your camera!

 A good 24 square kilometers of the Vienna Woods is devoted to the Lainzer Tiergarten.
 Once the most fruitful hunting grounds of the forest, rich with deer and wild boar, Lainzer Wildlife Park is a great choice for Vienna day tours.

 Reserved for royalty until 1921, this grand section of the Wienerwald is famous for its huge oak trees, many of which are centuries old.

 It’s still home to tons of deer and boar and (as you can see from the picture) many of the deer are pretty chill now no one is trying to shoot them, and are quite tame.

 The boar is still pretty wild, so try and keep your distance, and they’ll do the same!